dtao/PhilosopherDeveloper/app/views/posts/optimize-for-comprehensibility.markdown

 You have probably picked up from my careful use of past-tense verbs that my stance on this has changed in the time since that project with Yujun.
 It has--but not in such a simplistic way that I'd say, "I was wrong, he was right, end of story."
-I now think there's a more nuanced way of looking at code readability and the value of refactoring.
-To explain what I mean, let me fast forward to some more recent experiences at [Cardpool](http://www.cardpool.com/).
+I now think there's a more nuanced way of looking at how code should read and the value of this style of refactoring.
+To explain what I mean, let me fast forward to my more recent experience at [Cardpool](http://www.cardpool.com/).

 When I first joined the company, every commit I made was code reviewed by a fellow engineer.
 Very early on--probably within my first couple of weeks--my teammate commented to me that he noticed I